-a.
+- a.
 The Administration and the IFO recognize that circumstances may dictate that faculty tasks cannot be accomplished within the workload of permanent faculty, including overload.
-When the President/designee determines that such conditions exist the President/designee may authorize adjunct appointments in accordance with the following principles:

-- 1. To meet temporary staffing needs due to enrollment increases for which normal full funding is not provided. - 2.
+When the President/designee determines that such conditions exist the President/designee may authorize adjunct appointments in accordance with the following principles: - 1.
+To meet temporary staffing needs due to enrollment increases for which normal full funding is not provided. - 2.
 To meet temporary staffing needs when faculty are reassigned to other duties or who are on sabbatical, phased retirement or the annuitant employment program, or on other leaves of absence. - 3.
-To teach courses requiring special expertise and/or to meet special programmatic needs of departments where such expertise and needs cannot otherwise be provided by the faculty within the department. - b.
+To teach courses requiring special expertise and/or to meet special programmatic needs of departments where such expertise and needs cannot otherwise be provided by the faculty within the department. - 4.
+To teach, advise, or supervise students in medical/dental/exercise-science clinical settings. - 5.
+To supervise student teachers. - 6.
+To teach music lessons as described in Article 10, Section A, Subd.
+1 c.

+- b.
 Duration.
 The appointment terminates at the end of the stated period and carries no implication of future employment. - c.
 Qualifications.
 An adjunct will have a master's degree, specialized licensure or other special preparation or experience. - d.
 Assignment/Workload.
-An adjunct faculty member shall not teach more than twelve (12) credits in any one (1) academic year. - e.
+An adjunct faculty member shall not teach more than twelve semester credits in any one academic year, and no more than three credits in an alternative session/J-Term. - e.
 Hiring Procedure.
 The President/designee shall consult with the department concerning the need for hiring adjuncts.
 The department shall be responsible for evaluating the academic credentials of the candidates and making recommendations to the President. - f.
-Adjunct faculty who have taught ten (10) or more semesters shall be assigned the rank of Senior Adjunct Faculty. - Subd.
+Adjunct faculty who have taught 10 or more semesters shall be assigned the rank of Senior Adjunct Faculty.

+Subd.
 4. Community Faculty Appointments.
-See Article 10, Section J. - Subd.
+See Article 10, Section J.

+Subd.
 5. Athletic Appointments.
 See Article 10, Section G.